SwapChef

 Show ratios in:

-Use Molasses when you need it for bbq sauce, baked beans, baked goods.
-Use Stevia when you need it for beverages, light baking, smoothies.
+Molasses is listed for bbq sauce, baked beans, baked goods and cookies.
+Stevia is listed for beverages, light baking, smoothies and yogurt.

 🍯